 You can take the historical data of a mutual fund from the following links

-In the next topic, we shall discuss in detail on “Strategies to pick Equity shares and mutual funds”.
+In the next topic, we shall discuss in detail “How to choose Mutual Fund”.

 This subject is completely taken from practical sense from most of the successful financial leaders and even from my mentors and myself.